chinedufn/percy/README.md

 ### Client Side Rendering

+You can create applications that only have server side rendering, client side rendering, or both!

+Here's a quick working example of client side rendering.

+---

-Create a new project using
+First, Create a new project using

 ```
 cargo new client-side-web-app --lib